 5MRC Lifecourse Epidemiology Unit, University of Southampton

-Word count:

 Keywords:

-X-linked Hypophosphatemia, Comorbidity, Psychosocial Deprivation, Mental Health
+X-linked Hypophosphataemia, Epidemiology, Comorbidity, Psychosocial Deprivation, Mental Health, Natural History

-Conflicts of interest

-Kyowa Kirin International provided funding for this project to the University of Oxford.
-Outside the submitted work, SH , NS and AD report no conflicts of interest.
-DPA reports grants from AMGEN, UCB Biopharma and Les Laboratoires Servier.
-CC reports personal fees from Alliance for Better Bone Health, Amgen, Eli Lilly, GSK, Medtronic, Merck, Novartis, Pfizer, Roche, Servier, Takeda and UCB.
-RPV has received research funding from Kiowa Kirin, and lecture fees and/or consulting honoraria from Amgen, UCB, Kyowa Kirin Hakin, and Mereo Biopharma.
-MKJ reports grants from AMGEN, Kyowa Kiran Hakin and consultanties from AMGEN, Internis, consilient Health, Mereo Biopharma, Kyowa Kirin Hakin and UK
+Key messages:

+(1) XLH was here associated with a significant burden of comorbidity broadly defined as endocrinological and neurological conditions with three times the risk of depression

+(2) Deprivation as measured by index of multiple deprivation (IMD) was significantly higher among individuals with XLH and associated with more higher rates of comorbidities.

+(3) Care pathways for for individuals for XLH should highlight the need to actively screen and manage common comorbidities

 Abstract

-X-Linked hypophosphatemic rickets (XLH) is a rare multisystemic disease of mineral homeostasis that has a prominent skeletal phenotype.
+Objectives: X-Linked hypophosphataemic rickets (XLH) is a rare multisystemic disease of mineral homeostasis that has a prominent skeletal phenotype.
 The aim of this study was to describe additional comorbidities in XLH patients compared to general population controls.

-Material and methods: The Clinical Practice Research Datalink (CPRD) GOLD was used to identify a cohort of XLH patients (1995-2016), along with a non-XLH cohort matched (1:4) on age, sex and GP practice.
+Methods: The Clinical Practice Research Datalink (CPRD) GOLD was used to identify a cohort of XLH patients (1995-2016), along with a non-XLH cohort matched (1:4) on age, sex and GP practice.
 Using the CALIBER portal, phenotyping algorithms were used to identify the first diagnosis (and associated age) of 273 comorbid conditions during patient follow-up.
 Fifteen major disease categories were used and the proportion of patients having ≥1 diagnosis was compared between cohorts for each category using logistic regression and repeated according to Index of Multiple Deprivation (IMD).

-Findings: There were 64 and 256 patients in the XLH and non-XLH cohorts, respectively.
+Results: There were 64 and 256 patients in the XLH and non-XLH cohorts, respectively.
 There was increased prevalence of endocrine (OR 3.46 [95% CI: 1.44 to 8.31]) and neurological (OR 3.01 [95% CI: 1.41 to 6.44] disorders among XLH patients.
 Across all specific comorbidities, four were at least twice as likely to be present in XLH cases, but only depression met the Bonferroni threshold: OR 2.95 [95%CI: 1.47 to 5.92].
 Distribution of IMD among XLH cases indicated greater deprivation than the general population.

 Conclusion: We describe a higher risk of mental illness in XLH patients compared to matched controls, and greater than expected deprivation.
-These findings should inform development of clinical practice guidelines and decisions around health and social care provision for these patients.
+These findings may have implications for clinical practice guidelines and decisions around health and social care provision for these patients.

 Introduction

 X-Linked hypophosphataemic rickets (XLH) is a rare multisystemic disease of mineral homeostasis that has a prominent skeletal phenotype characterized by renal phosphate wasting due to mutations in the PHEX gene (1).
 It is the most common form of heritable rickets(2).
-The key molecular mechanism involves excess fibroblast growth factor 23 (FGF23) production, a phosphatonin first identified in autosomal dominant hypophophosphatemic rickets(3) and tumour induced osteomalacia (4, 5).
+The key molecular mechanism involves excess fibroblast growth factor 23 (FGF23) production, a phosphatonin first identified in autosomal dominant hypophophosphataemic rickets(3) and tumour induced osteomalacia (4, 5).
 XLH usually manifests early in life with shortened height and bowing of the legs, and while these can be improved with phosphate and activated vitamin D pharmacotherapy, they likely persist into adulthood along with increased risk of arthritis, dental abscesses and enthesopathy (calcification of tendons and ligaments) (2, 6).
-While previous studies have demonstrated the prevalence and incidence of comorbidities in cohort studies based on attendees to specialist centers, the proportion of comorbidities that is attributable to XLH in the community setting is not known.
+While previous studies have demonstrated the prevalence and incidence of comorbidities in cohort studies based on attendees to specialist centres, the proportion of comorbidities that is attributable to XLH in the community setting is not known.
 We have previously demonstrated an unexpected increase in mortality in patients with XLH (7).
 Our primary aim was to describe the comorbidities associated with XLH throughout the life lifespan using routine medical data.

 Methods